eiriklv/site-parser/README.md

 ====================================================

 #### TODO
-Create proper documentation of the template options and workings..
+* Create proper documentation of the template options and workings
+* Add test suite with Jest/Jasmine

 #### Introduction:
 Parses websites and creates JSON data-structures.